estanislaocrivos/zephyr-rtos-applications/README.md

 # From within your application directory
 west build -b <board_name>

-# Example for native simulation
+# Example for native simulation (only available on Linux hosts)
 west build -b native_sim

 # Example for STM32 Nucleo F401RE